 In addition to its admission responsibilities, the International Student & Scholar Services Office issues the federal documents required for prospective students (both degree seeking and exchange students) to obtain student visas for entry to the United States and enrollment at the university.
 The office acts as the liaison for the university between students on a F-1 visa and those scholars and students on J-1 visas with the Department of Homeland Security, the Department of State and the U.S. Citizenship and Immigration Services.
 In that capacity, the office provides international students and exchange visitors with assistance on legal matters pertaining to their particular legal status in the U.S. The office provides information on securing visas, obtaining social security numbers, on-campus employment, internships, and traveling outside the United States.

 Specialized programs are provided by International Student & Scholar Services to assist international students and exchange visitors during their stay at Geneseo.
-When international and exchange students first arrive at Geneseo, the International Student Orientation program staff helps them adjust to study and life at a U.S. univeristy.
+When international and exchange students first arrive at Geneseo, the International Student Orientation program staff helps them adjust to study and life at a U.S. university.
 In addition to the legal issues mentioned above, the International Student & Scholar Services staff helps students throughout their stay at Geneseo with academic, social, and health insurance matters.
 During school breaks staff members plan trips to places around Geneseo and Rochester for those students staying in Geneseo.

 See also: website for International Student & Scholar Services.